 The Elite Ice Hockey League is a professional league in the United Kingdom.
 Formed in 2003, it is the highest level of ice hockey competition in the UK.

-Eleven teams from England, Scotland, Wales and Northern Ireland currently compete in the Elite League, which is split into three Conferences.
+Ten teams from England, Scotland, Wales and Northern Ireland currently compete in the Elite League.

 Professional ice hockey has been played in the UK since the 1930s and the Great Britain team won the Olympic gold medal in 1936.